-- 1.1 be a medical practitioner registered with the Medical Board of Australia (under AHPRA). - 1.2 have at least 5 years post-graduate experience in one of the specialties listed in the Guide for Systems and Specialties (1.12). - 1.3 have no current notations, undertakings, reprimands or relevant conditions recorded against their registration for medical practice. - 1.4 have completed the relevant American Medical Association (AMA) training specific to body systems specified pursuant to the Training Criteria Table (3.1.7). - 1.5 satisfactorily complete the online training required for accreditation and undertake the ongoing training and assessment requirements described in the Terms and Conditions of Accreditation (3.3). - 1.6 declare any real, perceived or potential conflict of interest as a result of becoming an Assessor to the Scheme.
-In assessing whether a real, perceived or potential conflict of interest exists, the Assessor must consider at minimum: - any personal, professional or pecuniary gain or benefit being received; - any existing personal relationships; - businesses in which the Assessor, their immediate family or their staff has an interest in; and - any financial or other personal interest that could, or could be perceived to, influence the Assessor in the performance of the services.
+- 1.1 be a medical practitioner registered with the Medical Board of Australia (under AHPRA); - 1.2 have at least 5 years post-graduate experience in one of the specialties listed in the Guide for Systems and Specialties (1.12, refer to page 26); - 1.3 have no current notations, undertakings, reprimands or relevant conditions recorded against their registration for medical practice; - 1.4 have completed the relevant American Medical Association (AMA) Guides training specific to body systems specified pursuant to the Training Criteria Table (3.1.9 refer to page 13); - 1.5 satisfactorily complete the online training required for accreditation; - 1.6 declare any real, perceived or potential conflict of interest as a result of becoming an Assessor to the Scheme.
+In assessing whether a real, perceived or potential conflict of interest exists, the Assessor must consider: - any personal, professional or pecuniary gain or benefit being received; - any existing personal relationships; - businesses which the Assessor, their immediate family or their staff has an interest in; - any financial or other personal interest that could, or could be perceived to, influence the Assessor in the performance of the services; or - any other relevant matter.

-An example of a potential conflict would be where an Assessor has a financial interest in a business that sells total hip replacement prostheses commonly used within the RTW scheme and is seeking accreditation for lower limb WPI assessments.
+An example of a potential conflict would be where an Assessor has a financial interest in a business that sells hip prostheses commonly used within the RTW scheme and is seeking accreditation for Lower Limb Assessments.